peat/meeting/README.md

 ## Usage

-Compensation is expressed in thousands per year, for example, a total compensation of $50,000 per year would be "50" with an additional parameter per person.
+Compensation is expressed in thousands per year, e.g. $50,000 per year is `50`.

-For example, to calculate the running cost of a meeting with participants who are making $250k, $85k, $150k, and $90k.
+As an example, to calculate the running cost of a meeting with participants who make $250k, $85k, $150k, and $90k:

 ```
 $ meeting 250 85 150 90